 Thus, the user could adapt his/her model to his/her needs.
 A simpler model is, of course, easier to learn, and may lead to more efficient compilations.
-Fig.8 is a good starting point for selecting constructs and see the possible simplifications.
 For instance, the immediate modifier is very interesting for instantaneous dialogs, but it may easily introduce causality cycles.
 Discarding immediate makes the first instant reaction far simpler: neither strong nor weak abortion can occur on a just-entered state.
-Other possibilities, not presented on the figure, concern the choice of a potential function.
-It is even possible to introduce variations on signal handling: In some circumstances, for example to eliminate a causality cycle, it would be convenient to differ the emission of some signals to the next instant, as it is done in Statecharts.
+Other possibilities concern the choice of a potential function.
+It is even possible to introduce variations on signal handling: Under some circumstances, for example to eliminate a causality cycle, it would be convenient to differ the emission of some signals to the next instant, as it is done in Statecharts.
 All those variations are easily formalized and implemented.
 Additional constraints are added to the metamodel (syntax).
 As for semantics, it is sufficient to modify the react() methods.